What Will He Do?

 “When the owner of the vineyard comes, what will he do?”

 Now that’s a good question.
-Where there is injustice, where there is oppression, where people have been put to death as in today’s parable, when the Lord comes, what will he do?
-The parable that Jesus tells about the landowner and the tenants cries out for an answer to that question: when the landowner comes, what will he do to those tenants?
-We want an answer, and we know almost instinctively what the answer should be.
+Where there is injustice, where there is oppression, where there is suffering, where innocent people are being killed, when the owner of the vineyard comes, what will he do?
+This violent parable that Jesus tells about the landowner and the tenants cries out for an answer to that question.
+We want an answer - and we know almost instinctively what the answer should be.
 We know there should be judgement.
 We know there should be punishment.
-We know that injustice shouldn’t be allowed to stand, we know that the tenants shouldn’t be allowed to get away with it.
+We know that injustice shouldn’t be allowed to stand, we don’t want the tenants to get away with it.

 The answer springs to the lips of Jesus’ listeners without hesitation.
 “He will put those wretches to a miserable death, and lease the vineyard to other tenants who will give him the produce at the harvest time.”

-It seems like the obvious answer.
-But when you give that answer, your tone of voice, whether or not your knees are shaking, depends a lot on who you identify with in the parable.
+It sounds like the right answer.
+But when you give that answer, how you feel about it, whether or not your knees are shaking, depends a lot on who you identify with in the parable.
 Do you identify with the slaves or the tenants?
 The ones who are the victims or the perpetrators?
 Is this parable directed at them or at us?

-On this day in the gospel reading, two days before his arrest in Jerusalem, Jesus is directing the parable at the chief priests and elders, the ones who have questioned his authority, the ones who have made the temple a den of thieves, the ones who will arrest Jesus and have him put to death.
-They are the tenants who have been entrusted with the care of the vineyard, the care of the people of Israel, and they are the ones who are failing to produce the fruits of the vineyard that God desires.
-They are failed tenants.
+In the text, two days before his arrest in Jerusalem, Jesus is directing the parable at the chief priests and elders, the ones who have confronted him and questioned his authority, the ones who have made the temple a den of thieves, the ones who will arrest Jesus and have him put to death.
+They are the tenants who have been entrusted with the care of the vineyard, the care of the people.
+They are the ones who have failed to produce the fruits that God desires.
+What God desires is justice and righteousness.
+They have produced violence and oppression.
+They have failed as tenants.
 What will God do?

-But we are also tenants.
-On this Thanksgiving Sunday, we are reminded that all that we have and all that we are, even our very lives, are gifts from God that have been entrusted to us so that we can care for them and use them to produce good things, fruit that rightly belongs to God at the time of harvest.
+It’s easy to judge the chief priests and elders.
+But we also are tenants.
+We didn’t make this earth.
+All that we have and all that we are, even our very lives, are gifts from God that have been entrusted to us so that we can care for them and use them to produce good things, fruit that rightly belongs to God at the time of harvest.
 How are we doing as tenants?

 God has created a world which is rich and bountiful, where there are wonderful harvests and there is enough food for every single person on this planet.
-And yet those of us with power and privilege who have been entrusted with the distribution of that abundance have created an economic system in which one out of every nine people around the globe suffers from chronic undernourishment.
+And yet those of us with power and privilege who have been entrusted with the distribution of that abundance, we participate in an economic system in which one out of every nine people around the globe suffers from chronic undernourishment.
 When the owner of the vineyard comes, what will he do?

 Here in our country, we live in a vast land blessed with wonderful resources.
-We live in a country with a low population density and with one-fifth of the entire planet’s freshwater supply.
+We live in a country with one-fifth of the entire planet’s freshwater supply.
 All of this has been entrusted to us by God.
-And yet, with all this land and all this water, we have arranged that our indigenous peoples live on tiny reserves, and at last count, over 140 of our First Nations do not have access to clean drinking water.
+And yet, with all this land and all this water, we have set up and perpetuate a system that has our many of our Indigenous peoples living on tiny reserves, and over 100 of our First Nations do not have access to clean drinking water.
 When the owner of the vineyard comes, what will he do?

 “There was a landowner who planted a vineyard and leased it to tenants.
 When the harvest time had come, he sent slaves to the tenants to collect his produce.
 But the tenants beat the slaves and killed them.
 The landowner sent more slaves, and they too were beaten and killed.
 Finally he sent his son to them, saying, ‘they will respect my son.’
 But they seized the son, threw him out of the vineyard and killed him.”